|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 Left click audio track to Listen; Right click to "Save..." mp3

-On the last track we discussed accepting reality.
+In the last section, we discussed accepting reality.
 You were provided with three productive techniques on how to accept reality.
 These three techniques were gaining distance, describing the present, and disappearing to see reality.

-On this track we will discuss CBT uncertainty training in two steps.
+In this section, we will discuss CBT uncertainty training in two steps.
 Step one is examining the costs and benefits of accepting uncertainty and step two is flooding with uncertainty.
 We will also examine problems associated with "thought stopping" regarding anxiety.

 Intolerance of uncertainty can be a core issue for clients with anxiety.
 Psychologists Michel Dugas and Robert Ladouceur found that clients with anxiety cannot tolerate not knowing something for sure.
 In fact, one client told the researchers that he would rather know a negative for sure than be uncertain about a positive.
 Do your clients keep looking for a perfect solution, an answer to every possible question they can ask, and a clear prediction for every possible what-if?

 In my practice, I find that the absence of this certainty may lead clients to keep worrying until they find it.
 Clients treated for anxiety may also avoid confronting the emotional impact of their experiences.
 Would you agree that this is because worriers seldom get to the point of actually facing their worst fears?

 Moreover, since worriers are trying to think about how to solve all the problems, they do not use visual images, which can aid in understanding emotions.
 I tell my anxiety clients that feeling an emotion is one way of finding out that you can tolerate reality.